vexip-ui/vexip-ui/docs/en-US/component/toast.md

 ### Basis Usage

-Open a plain text toast reminder with the `open` method.
+Open a toast reminder with the `open` method.

 This method can receive a string or object, which will be used as the toast content when passing in the string, and the incoming object can control the toast properties in a finer-grained manner.